Dhi13man/3Dimensional-Electrostatics-Simulation/README.md

 # Functions and Usage:

-Client Functions that wrap the Back-end Functions:
+USAGE: Client Functions that wrap the Back-end Functions --
---
 A. The `plot_space()` client function **plots the entirety of the charge_space and all the charges present in it in 3 Dimensional Space as a Scatter plot**.